tshort/OpenDSS/Distrib/readme.txt

 Please see the manual, OpenDSSManual.PDF, for an overview of the program.
 The most up-to-date reference information will always be found through the software's "Help / DSS Help" menu command.

+If you have an earlier version of OpenDSS installed and registered, such as 7.4.3, remove it completely.
+Otherwise, Windows may retain a registry entry to the old 32-bit COM server when you start it up from a 32-bit program.

 COM Automation
 ==============